confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

 );
 ```

-Insert some events into `s1`, setting the `ts` column to dates older than now.
+Insert some events into `s1`, setting the `ts` column to dates that are not "now".

 ```sql
 INSERT INTO s1 (